 Murphy Pearson Bradley & Feeney announces the elevation of James A. Lassart to Shareholder.
 "Jim is a superb trial lawyer with a great reputation.
 He will play an integral role in our firm's continued success," said Timothy J. Halloran, Chair of the Management Committee.
 "His litigation expertise, industry knowledge and commitment to exceeding client expectations adds to our firm's outstanding reputation."
 With extensive courtroom experience, Lassart counsels clients in white collar, internal fraud and federal grand jury matters.
 A former Assistant U.S. Attorney for the Northern District of California and a former Assistant District Attorney for the City and County of San Francisco, Lassart focuses on general business litigation, legal malpractice, employment litigation, fraud, defense of actions involving the Civil Rights Act, and white collar crime defense.

-Murphy Pearson Bradley & Feeney expands its San Francisco with the addition of three new attorneys: Anjali Kulkarni, Adrian Lambie, and Bryan Silverman.
+Murphy Pearson Bradley & Feeney expands its San Francisco office with the addition of three new attorneys: Anjali Kulkarni, Adrian Lambie, and Bryan Silverman.

 Murphy Pearson Bradley & Feeney is honored to be recognized as the Best Malpractice Law Firm for a fifth consecutive year in The Recorder's Best issue.
 The Recorder's survey generated responses from 1,500 legal professionals - representing individuals from every level of the law firms and legal departments.